steschwa/css-tools.nvim/README.md

 # css-tools.nvim

-A Neovim plugin designed to enhance your CSS development workflow using the Language Server Protocol (LSP) features provided by `cssls`.
+A Neovim plugin designed to enhance your CSS development workflow using LSP features provided by `cssls`.

 ## Features